Start9Labs/documentation/site/source/support/user-manual/configuration/lan-setup/lan-browser/lan-ff.rst

 #.
 Select the "Authorities" tab from the "Certificate Manager".

 #.
 Click “Import” and open the downloaded ``Embassy Local Root CA.crt`` file on your device.
-If you cannot find this, make sure you completed the :ref:`device setup steps <ssl-setup>`.
+If you cannot find this, make sure you completed the :ref:`device setup steps <lan-setup>`.

 #.
 When prompted, check “Trust this CA to identity websites” and select “OK”.